surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

     * etc
   * Playing Zone indicator and perhaps Playing POsition in Sample Indicator
   * Do we want to life in the Surge Scope for probing things?
+  * UI State generally.
+What tab is selected and so on doesn't survive editor open/close and selection state isn't streamed anywhere beyond the session
+  * JUCE_DECLARE_COPYABLE_ everywhere

 * User Journeys
   * Each journey would be an issue ideally, and we would close it when we could do it and have it